lightning/bolts/02-peer-protocol.md

     - otherwise (`your_last_per_commitment_secret` or `my_current_per_commitment_point`
       do not match the expected values):
       - SHOULD send an `error` and fail the channel.

-A node:
-  - MUST NOT assume that previously-transmitted messages were lost,
-    - if it has sent a previous `commitment_signed` message:
-      - MUST handle the case where the corresponding commitment transaction is broadcast at any time by the other side,
-        - Note: this is particularly important if the node does not simply retransmit the exact `update_` messages as previously sent.
-  - upon reconnection:
-    - if it has sent a previous `shutdown`:
-      - MUST retransmit `shutdown`.

 ### Rationale